 DIY sewing projects are rarely just two layers of quilting weight cotton floating through your machine with ease.
 In garment construction, pattern pieces can come together from all angles, overlapping layers and seams.
 With three dimensional projects, like bags, fabric baskets or heavy cushions with piping; bulk and thickness are everywhere!
 Keeping seams straight, needles from breaking, and fabric moving evenly under the needle is challenging (read: can make you want to throw it all out the window).
 But with the right presser feet and accessories, an understanding of seam grading, and the patience to go slowly and carefully, you can sew like a pro through thick and thin.

-It’s important to understand that although using a quality sewing machine, like a Janome makes everything more frustration-free, you don’t have to use the most expensive model in order to accomplish your tasks with ease and precision.
-It’s more important to understand your machine model (yep, that manual comes with it for a reason), to review the uses of all the available presser feet, and to choose the right needle, thread, and stitch for your project.
+It’s important to know that although using a quality sewing machine is important (our Janome machines make everything more frustration-free), you don’t have to use the most expensive model in order to accomplish your tasks with ease and precision.
+It’s more crucial to understand your machine model (yep, that manual comes with it for a reason), to review the uses of all the available presser feet, and to choose the right needle, thread, and stitch for your project.